Our Province has just celebrated 85 years of service in the USA and we are happy to share our commemorative video below…

 Columbus, OhioContact Person: Sr. Leonarda Zielinska, O.P.
 2575 E. Livingston Ave.
 Columbus, OH 43209

-The sisters are active pastoral ministry and serve the sick in the parish.
+The sisters are active in pastoral ministry, school teaching and serve the sick.

 Sr. Salome Kociuba, O.P.
 Dominican Sisters